RhysJones1/LearnDelphi/README.md

 Pascal is a procedural, general purpose programming language, designed in 1968 and published in 1970 by Niklaus Wirth and named in honour of the French mathematician and philosopher Blaise Pascal.
 Pascal runs on a variety of platforms, such as Windows, Mac OS, and various versions of UNIX/Linux.

-Pascal is Algol-based language and includes many constructs of Algol.
-Algol 60 is a subset of Pascal.
-Pascal offers several data types and programming structures.
-It is easy to understand and maintain the Pascal programs.

 ## Pascal has grown in popularity in the teaching and academics arena for various reasons:

 * Easy to learn.